sharontherese/latin-mass-funeral/content/Resources/marriage-preparation.md

 McEvoy, SJ, Hubert. “**Before You Wed.**” International Catholic Truth Society, 1947. [https://lxoa.wordpress.com/2010/09/15/before-you-wed/](https://lxoa.wordpress.com/2010/09/14/to-those-getting-married/ "https://lxoa.wordpress.com/2010/09/14/to-those-getting-married/").

 Pope Pius XII. “**The Pope Speaks to Mothers.**” International Catholic Truth Society, 1956. [https://lxoa.wordpress.com/2010/09/16/the-pope-speaks-to-mothers/](https://lxoa.wordpress.com/2010/09/16/the-pope-speaks-to-mothers/ "https://lxoa.wordpress.com/2010/09/16/the-pope-speaks-to-mothers/").

+# Mixed Marriages

+A mixed marriage is a marriage between a Catholic and a non-Catholic.
+Before the 1960s, mixed marriages were strongly discouraged across the board by the Church, and required a dispensation.
+The 1917 Code of Canon Law lists additional requirements (commonly called "The Promises"), such as: a promise from the non-Catholic spouse that any future children would be raised Catholic with no interference, and a promise that the Catholic spouse would do their best to convert the non-Catholic spouse.
+These conditions, albeit significantly watered down, still appear in the 1983 Code of Canon Law.

+A wonderful example of how grave mixed marriages were considered can be found in Walter Jewell's book (citation below).

+Walter Jewell. **_Tell Her You’re a Catholic_**, 1949. [http://archive.org/details/TellHerYoureACatholic](http://archive.org/details/TellHerYoureACatholic "http://archive.org/details/TellHerYoureACatholic").

+Fish Eater also includes a discussion of mixed marriages on their "Holy Matrimony" page.

+“**Holy Matrimony**.”
+Fish Eaters (blog).
+Accessed June 3, 2019. [https://www.fisheaters.com/holymatrimony.html](https://www.fisheaters.com/holymatrimony.html "https://www.fisheaters.com/holymatrimony.html").